-Column (2) includes the reduced-form estimates after I regress the outcome variable (the average utility that consumers obtain from purchasing washer j at time t, $\delta{jt}$ ) on the instrument.
-The higher the RER, the lower is the purchasing utility for a consumer.
-In Columns (3) and (4), I report the price coefficient for the simple logit demand model using ordinary least squares (OLS) and the IV, respectively.
-When I account for the endogeneity of prices, the average product-level own-price elasticity of residual demand changes from -0.96 to -2.19.
-Finally, I report the price effects for the full mixed logit model using the IV in Column (5).
-The results suggest that there are significantly heterogeneous but correlated preferences across households.
+The outcome variable in the remaining columns is the average utility that consumers obtain from purchasing a washer j at time t, $\delta{jt}$ .
+In Columns (2) and (3), I report the price coefficient for the simple logit demand model using OLS and the IV, respectively.
+Accounting for the endogeneity of prices, the average product-level own-price elasticity of the residual demand changes from -0.96 to -2.19.
+Finally, I report the estimates of the nonlinear parameters for the full mixed logit model in Column (4).
+The results suggest that there are significantly heterogeneous but correlated preferences between households.
 As expected, households with a higher household income are less price sensitive.
 Furthermore, households that purchase front-loaders have an above-average unobserved preference for other front-loaders.
-Accounting for these effects, I estimate that the average product-level own-price elasticity of demand reduces to -2.89.
+Taking into account these effects, I estimate that the average productlevel own-price elasticity of demand reduces to -2.87.